Your Global HR Policy May Be Clear. The Turkish Version May Not Feel Fair.

 This matters because employees make decisions based on these documents: whether to report a concern, whether to ask about benefits, whether to challenge a review, whether to trust a process.

 If the Turkish policy is unclear, employees do not always ask HR.
 They talk to each other.
-Misinterpretation spreads faster than clarification.
+Misinterpretation spreads faster than clarification, especially when internal policies are not reviewed under proper translation quality assurance before publication.

 The Business Cost of Weak Internal Localization